 Affordability & Value for Students & Families

 We strive to make our College affordable for students and families.
 Nearly 90 percent of full-time undergraduate students at Anna Maria College receive some form of financial aid.
 Financial Aid is based on a combination of merit and need.
 At the Graduate level, scholarships, assistantships, and Federal Aid are available for eligible students.
+New entering day students for the fall of 2022 are eligible for a $500 FAFSA filing incentive grant by submitting your FAFSA before May 1.

 IMPORTANT FAFSA CHANGE